dmitrizzle/dev/README.md

 # dev

 This is a simple portfolio/resume page built (within a span of an evening) in Next.js with Styled Components and `react-markdown`.

+This project is hosted on GitHub pages.
+[See it live](https://dev.analog.cafe).